delta-io/delta-rs/docs/integrations/delta-lake-daft.md

 ## Contribute to `daft`

 Excited about Daft and want to contribute?
-Join us on [Github](https://github.com/Eventual-Inc/Daft) 🚀
+Join them on [Github](https://github.com/Eventual-Inc/Daft) 🚀

 Like many technologies, Daft collects some non-identifiable telemetry to improve the product.
 This is stricly non-identifiable metadata.
 You can disable telemetry by setting the following environment variable: `DAFT_ANALYTICS_ENABLED=0`.
 Read more in the [Daft documentation](https://www.getdaft.io/projects/docs/en/latest/faq/telemetry.html).